scoutforpets/ember-cli-deploy-scout/README.md

 > An ember-cli-deploy plugin pack for Scout

-This plugin pack is different from the core [ember-cli-deploy-lightning-pack](https://github.com/ember-cli-deploy/ember-cli-deploy-lightning-pack) in that it relies on Azure Blob Storage rather than Amazon S3.
+**BREAKING CHANGE:** This deployment pack now relies on Azure Table Storage rather than Redis.

-It also has a blueprint for your `config/deploy.js` file to get you started.
+This plugin pack is different from the core [ember-cli-deploy-lightning-pack](https://github.com/ember-cli-deploy/ember-cli-deploy-lightning-pack) in that it relies on Azure Blob/Table Storage rather than Amazon S3/Redis.

 ## Installation